MillerGregor/firebase-graphcool-authentication/README.md

 ```

 You should see that a new user has been created.
 The returned token can be used to authenticate requests to your Graphcool API as that user.
 Note that running the mutation again with the same Firebase token will not add a new user.

+### Token management
+The Firebase web sdk keeps a user signed in indefinitely by default.
+But only signed in to Firebase.
+Firebase will provide a valid Id Token any time an app calls `auth().currentUser.getIdToken()`.

+The Graphcool token must be managed by a production application, especially regarding expiration.
+At the time this was written, Graphcool Id Tokens are valid for one month.